 Analytics can help you understand your customers’ journey and identify the most frequent issues they encounter.
 Also, you can use analytics to predict the behavior of prospective clients based on previous customer actions and be better prepared to assist them.

-Customer service analytics are crucial to evaluate the quality of your customer support, by identifying what’s working well and which aspects require improvement.
+Customer service analytics is crucial to evaluate the quality of your customer support, by identifying what’s working well and which aspects need improving.

 Most companies keep track of customer service KPIs like first response time (FRT), average time of resolution, and customer satisfaction score (CSAT), among others.
 However, thanks to AI, it is now possible to take your data strategy to a more advanced level, analyzing not only quantitative but also qualitative data on a large scale.
 And what’s more, you can do this with data you probably already have in your help desk, like customer support tickets and open-ended responses to NPS surveys.